Important wine-growing community with the full name "Mörbisch am See" in the Burgenland DAC area Leithaberg

 , Zweigelt and Cabernet Sauvignon.
 Well-known wineries in the municipality of Mörbisch Grenzhof-Fiedler

 and Summer Franz

-Operetta performances have been held on an imposing sea stage since 1957, from July to August.
-The special brandy cuvée "Mörbischer Premierewein" was created for this cultural event.
-Another brandy is the well-known "Mörbischer opera ball wine".
-This has been produced since 1985 by about 25 vineyards.
-He is served at the world-famous ball in the Vienna State Opera, which is held annually in February.
-There is a contract for exclusive use of the name.
-The wine is made from the Welschriesling variety in compliance with the strictest of regulations, which exceeds the legal requirements for a quality wine
+Since 1957, operetta performances have been held on an imposing floating stage from July to August.
+The special branded cuvée “Mörbischer Premierewein” was created for this cultural event.
+Another branded wine is the well-known "Mörbischer Opera Ball Wine".
+This has been produced by around 25 winegrowers since 1985.
+It is served at the world-famous ball held annually in February in the Vienna State Opera.
+A contract exists for the exclusive use of the name.
+The wine is made from the Welschriesling variety in compliance with the strictest regulations, which exceed the legal requirements for one quality wine

 and limited earnings

-, Although the wines have slight differences, but a consistent level of quality.
-An independent expert jury tastes the wines before the bottling
+, The wines have slight differences, but have a uniform quality level.
+An independent jury of experts tastes the wines before the bottling

 and checks the quality criteria.
-The dry, fruity and sparkling wine has a harmonious acidity.
-The presentation of the Mörbischer brand wines has become an integral part of the opera ball.
-These are the mentioned "Mörbischer Opernballwein" and "Mörbischer Premierewein" (Chardonnay, Pinot Blanc, Neuburger), as well as "Mörbischer Ochs auf Lerchenau" ( Blaufränkisch
+The dry, fruity and tangy wine has a harmonious acidity.
+The presentation of Mörbischer brand wines has become an integral part of the Opera Ball.
+These are the mentioned "Mörbischer Opera Ball Wine" and "Mörbischer Premierewein" (Chardonnay, Pinot Blanc, Neuburger), as well as "Mörbischer Ochs auf Lerchenau" ( Blaufränkisch

-), "Mörbischer Falstaff" (Pinot Blanc) and last in honor of the longtime Mörbischer festival director Professor Harald Serafin created "Mörbischer Seravino" (Zweigelt).
+), "Mörbischer Falstaff" (Pinot Blanc) and most recently in honor of the long-standing Mörbischer Festival Director Professor Harald Serafin created "Mörbischer Seravino" (Zweigelt).